AresMUSH/aresmush/README.md

-aresmush
+AresMUSH
 ========

-AresMUSH online text-based game server
+AresMUSH is a brand new MUSH server in development.
+For more information see:  www.aresmush.com

+***STATUS***:  Just starting.